-Faye Hipsman was a Policy Analyst and California Program Coordinator with the U.S. Immigration Policy Program at the Migration Policy Institute, where she focused on immigration enforcement and border security, state and local immigration policies, and immigration and politics.
+Faye Hipsman was a Policy Analyst and California Program Coordinator with the U.S. Immigration Policy Program at MPI.
+She held various positions at MPI from 2011 to 2017, first based in Washington, DC and later in San Francisco.
+She is earning a JD at University of California, Berkeley School of Law.
+Her areas of expertise include immigration enforcement and border security, state and local immigration policies, and immigration and politics.

-Ms. Hipsman joined MPI in 2011 and published several dozen reports, policy briefs, and Migration Information Source articles on a wide range of immigration topics involving the United States, Mexico, and Central America.
+She has published more than 50 reports, articles, and policy briefs on a wide range of immigration topics.
 In 2016, she became an Affiliated Scholar with University of California-Hastings College of the Law.

-Prior to joining MPI, Ms. Hipsman worked as a paralegal at an immigration and nationality law firm in Boston on a variety of deportation, family-based, and employment-based cases.
-She has also worked at the Brookings Institution and for several immigrant advocacy and civil-rights organizations in Texas and Ohio.
+Ms. Hipsman previously worked at the Brookings Institution, as a paralegal at an immigration and nationality law firm in Boston, and for several immigrant advocacy and civil-rights organizations in El Paso, Texas and Oberlin, Ohio.
 She holds a BA in Latin American studies with minors in economics and history from Oberlin College.

 In its first systematic attempt to track the effectiveness of different removal and enforcement strategies that migrants face after being apprehended at the U.S.-Mexico border, the Border Patrol in fiscal 2011 launched the Consequence Delivery System (CDS).
 This report examines the strengths and limitations of CDS, and finds that as stricter measures have been implemented, attempted re-entries have fallen.

 On January 25, 2017, President Trump signed an executive order laying out a series of border enforcement mandates, including constructing a wall along the U.S.-Mexico border and expanding the use of expedited removal.
 This brief summarizes and analyzes key provisions of the executive order and accompanying Department of Homeland Security implementation guidance, comparing them to earlier policy and practice.